 Interviews arranged by the Co-Chairs of the Admissions Committee:

 - Personal assessment interviews with two graduate analysts.

 - Clinical case presentations with two graduate analysts.

 Applicants for research and special training may be interviewed by academic faculty or by graduate analysts selected by the Co-Chairs of the Admissions Committee in consultation with the Chair of the CORST Committee.

 Meeting of the Admissions Committee (usually the first Thursday of the month, September through June), to discuss the application and vote on recommendation for admission.
 The Co-Chairs of the Admissions Committee, members of the Committee, and graduate analysts who interviewed the applicant are expected to attend.

 - The Co-Chair of the Admissions Committee informs the applicant of the Committee’s decision and notifies administrative staff, who inform the Chair of the Psychoanalytic Education Division and the Chair of the Curriculum Committee.

-Applications for Training from Close Relatives of members of SFCP — These applicants will not be interviewed and evaluated by members of the Admissions Committee.
-The Admissions Committee will request an evaluation of the applicant from a member Institute of the American Psychoanalytic Association.
-In its admissions decision, the SFCP will be informed and guided by the outside Admissions Committee report.
-SFCP will be guided by the evaluation of the evaluating Psychoanalytic Education Division/Education Committee.
+Applications for Training from Close Relatives of members of SFCP — Applications for training from close relatives of members of SFCP will not be interviewed and evaluated by members of the Admissions Committee.
+The Admissions Committee will request an evaluation of the applicant from a member institute of the American.
+The San Francisco Center for Psychoanalysis will abide by the evaluation and decision of the evaluating analysts.

 SFCP admits students of any race, color, national, or ethnic origin, or sexual orientation to all rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national, or ethnic origin, or sexual orientation in administration of its educational policies, admission policies, loan program, or any other school-administered programs.